Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-underscores.md

 It drives me crazy when I see underscores used in namespaces, class names, and so forth.

 > **This is DOT net, not UNDERSCORE net**.

+## Next

+The next article in this series is [Implicit vs Explicit](http://blog.devbot.net/conventions-implicit).